Using the Long Weekend to Go Birding

 We finished our hike and drove north towards Paul Smith’s.
 Near the tiny hamlet of Gabriels along the boundary of a Christmas tree farm, I noted a Northern Shrike sitting sentinel atop a small fir.
 I turned the car around and we returned, pulling off the road where we watched the shrike for a few minutes.
 A beautiful adult bird, the shrike sat looking for potential prey in the surrounding landscape, flicking its tail occasionally.
 We eventually drove on.

 We next drove a few roads around Gabriels – starting with Jones Pond Road where Red Crossbills have recently been noted.
 But the snow was picking up and the road was quiet wherever we stopped.
 So we continued on to the power line trail in Gabriels which takes birders into nice boreal habitat.
 By this time we had pushed off lunch a long way, but we had packed a variety of snacks to help hold us over.
 We walked in along the trail in the snow, soon finding two Gray Jays again.
 We walked a bit further up to a large, frozen wet area surrounded with conifers.
 I sometimes find Black-backed Woodpecker there, and I made a Barred Owl call to see if I could agitate a woodpecker into giving its hiding place away.
 Almost immediately after I hooted a Black-backed answered with a rattle call and flew across the trail landing in front of us in order to inspect this daytime owl!
 I love it when things work out like that.
-The woodpecker – a male - flew from perch to perch feeding, twice flying directly over us and rattling even though I had stopped making the owl call!
+The woodpecker – a male - flew from perch to perch feeding, twice flying directly over us and rattling even though I had stopped making the owl calls.

 Time to Eat